-The school of origin is the school in which a child is enrolled at the time of placement in foster care or at the time of a chance in foster placement.
-A district must ensure that a child in foster care remains in his or her school of origin unless a determination is made that it is not in the child's best interest to do so.
-If a child's foster care placement changes, the school of origin is considered to be the school the child was enrolled in at the time of the placement change.
+The school of origin is the school in which a child is enrolled at the time of placement in foster care or at the time of a change in foster placement.
+A district must ensure that a child in foster care remains in their school of origin unless a determination is made that it is not in the child's best interest to do so.
+If a child's foster care placement changes, the school of origin is the school the child was enrolled in at the time of the placement change.

 Example: A child enters foster care and changes residences.
 She now lives 10 miles away from her school of origin (school A) and the closest school is school B. The custodial agency and the district determine it is in the child's best interest to attend school B. One year later, this same student changes foster care placement.
-She now lives five miles away from school B and is closest to school C. For the purposes of determining which school is in this child's best interest, the custodial agency and the district should now consider school B as the school of origin.
+She now lives five miles away from school B and is closest to school C. For the purpose of determining which school is in this child's best interest, the custodial agency and the district should now consider school B as the school of origin.

-Preschool-age children only have schools of origin if they are enrolled in public preschool at the time of placement in foster care.
+Preschool-aged children only have schools of origin if they are enrolled in public preschool at the time of placement in foster care.

-Example: If a preschool-age child is placed in a foster home and is not enrolled in a preschool at the time of placement, he or she would not have a school of origin.
+Example: If a preschool-aged child is placed in a foster home and is not enrolled in a preschool at the time of placement, they would not have a school of origin.
 If the child is enrolled in preschool once placed in a foster home, that school would become the school of origin only if the child's foster care placement changes.

 Please note that the district of residence is determined by the court when the child is placed in foster care and may not be where the school of origin is located.
-Area coordinators should be contacted for further information.
-Find area coordinator contact information here.
+Schools and districts can contact their Area Coordinators for more information.